Clinical Trial

 Disease info:

-Retinitis pigmentosa (RP) refers to a group of related eye disorders that cause progressive vision loss.
-RP is a rare inherited retinal dystrophy that causes progressive loss of vision due to loss of the photoreceptors and spots of black pigmentation of the retinal pigment epithelium.
-RP can lead to total blindness after decades.
+Retinitis pigmentosa (RP) refers to a group of rare inherited retinal dystrophies that cause progressive vision loss due to photoreceptor degeneration and black pigmentation spots on the retinal pigment epithelium.
+The condition can eventually lead to total blindness after decades.

-The most common, and often only, symptom of RP is progressive vision loss beginning with night blindness and eventually leading to central vision loss.
-Central vision loss may occur at any age as a result of macular edema or photoreceptor loss.
-Cataracts are a common symptom and severity is age dependent.
-Another possible symptom is reduced colour vision.
+The primary symptom is progressive vision loss, typically beginning with night blindness and eventually affecting central vision.
+Central vision loss may occur at any age due to macular oedema or photoreceptor loss.
+Additional symptoms include cataracts (severity is age-dependent) and reduced colour vision.

-Currently, treatment mainly involves slowing the progression of the disease.
-Treatments include Vitamin A palmitate and lutein-DHA, oral acetazolamide or topical dorzolamide to reduce cystoid macular edema.
-Lens extraction can help when cataracts reduce visual acuity.
-Specialised sunglasses and optical aids can also be used to treat symptoms
+Currently, treatment focuses on slowing disease progression through vitamin A palmitate and lutein-DHA supplementation, oral acetazolamide or topical dorzolamide for cystoid macular oedema, and lens extraction for cataracts that reduce visual acuity.
+Specialised sunglasses and optical aids can also help manage symptoms.

 Frequency:

-Retinitis pigmentosa is one of the most common inherited retina diseases.
+Retinitis pigmentosa is one of the most common inherited retinal diseases.
 It is estimated to affect 1 in 3,000 to 1 in 5,000 people.

 Official title: